© Donal G. Burke 2014

 Brevet Colonel Patrick Burke

 Patrick Burke took up residence initially in Dublin City, from where he purchased a commission in the army.
 He was resident at No. 22 William Street in Dublin in 1792 in July of which year ‘the fee and inheritance of the town and lands of Springfield and Lowpark, the estate of Patrick Burke, Esquire,’ containing about 360 acres in Springfield, ‘choice meadow, fattening and tillage ground’ and approximately 180 acres in Lowpark, ‘not in lease’ were advertised for sale.
-Those applicants who wished to view the title were advised to make contact with Bryan Connolly, gentleman and attorney and those who wished to make application relating to the sale were advised to make contact with either Patrick Burke at his William Street address or Mr. Michael Burke, whose address was given as ‘Cooluny, near Loughrea.’[xcii]
+Those applicants who wished to view the title were advised to make contact with Bryan Connolly, gentleman and attorney and those who wished to make application relating to the sale were advised to make contact with either Patrick Burke at his William Street address or Mr. Michael Burke, whose address was given as ‘Cooluny, near Loughrea.’[xciii]
 In 1795, as a Lieutenant in the King’s Irish Light Dragoons and ‘late of the city of Dublin’, Patrick sold to his brother-in-law Thomas Longworth-Dames of Greenhill the Burke estate in the parish of Killoran, comprising ‘all that and those the Town and Lands of Clonneleigh otherwise Clonnerelliagh otherwise called Springfield, Ballycronnelly otherwise Ballyhansleigh Boganmore otherwise Bagganemore otherwise Bugganemore otherwise Bagone otherwise called Lowpark and Gortinally otherwise Gortinavalla.
 All situate lying and being in the Barony of Longford and Co. of Galway.’
-He retained possession of lands in Gortnahoon in the parish of Killallaghtan, north of Springfield, which he later willed to his nephew, George Mecham, son of his sister Celia and sometime Captain in the 3rd Dragoon Guards.[xciii]
+He retained possession of lands in Gortnahoon in the parish of Killallaghtan, north of Springfield, which he later willed to his nephew, George Mecham, son of his sister Celia and sometime Captain in the 3rd Dragoon Guards.[xciv]

 During his military career Patrick Burke saw action in India and in the Peninsular War and ended his army career with the rank of Brevet Colonel on half pay ‘of Her Majesty’s ninety sixth regiment,’ a rank to which he was promoted in 1837.
-The senior-most representative of the MacHubert Burkes in the nineteenth century, he died unmarried in Brighton, Sussex in December 1845 and was buried in the cemetery of St. Nicholas’ Church of England, Brighton on 10th of that month.[xcvii]
+The senior-most representative of the MacHubert Burkes in the nineteenth century, he died unmarried in Brighton, Sussex in December 1845 aged eighty-two years and was buried in the cemetery of St. Nicholas’ Church of England, Brighton on 10th of that month.[xcviii]

 [i] De Burgo, T., Hibernia Dominicana, Rome, Metternich, 1762, p.
 225, footnote n. ‘nunc autem potior Stirpis istius Pars de Tyaquin in praelibato Agro, nuncupatur.
 Familia porro haec a Gualtero de Burgo, Comite Ultoniae, descendit.’